RadoBuransky/sonar-scoverage-plugin/README.md

 And then run Sonar runner to upload the report to the Sonar server:

     $ sonar-runner

+## Run scoverage with Maven

+If your project is based on Maven then check [scoverage-maven-plugin].

 ## Add statement coverage columns ##